Peripheral Neuropathy Treatment in Delray Beach, FL

 Also, there are many lifestyle changes that you can make such as exercising, eating healthy, and quitting alcohol and smoking that may help.
 In addition, you may be asked to wear specialized socks for your feet and monitor your glucose levels.

-If you are experiencing any of the symptoms of neuropathy, or have any further questions, contact Dr. Marcie A. Merson at (561) 499-7020 today to set up an appointment!
+If you are experiencing any of the symptoms of neuropathy, or have any further questions, contact Dr. Marcie A. Merson today to set up an appointment at our pain clinic in Delray Beach!
+Give us a call at (561) 499-7020 or request an appointment through our secure online form.